JuliaMath/Roots.jl/docs/src/roots.md

 One issue with relative tolerances is that for functions with sublinear growth, extremely large values will be considered zeros.
-Returning to an earlier example, we have a misidentified zero:
+Returning to an earlier example, with `Order8` we have a misidentified zero:

 ```jldoctest roots
 julia> find_zero(cbrt, 1, Order8())